 Click on the map below to bring schools in the selected region to the top of the list:

-As the sun fades on screen over a small boat floating upon the water, an audience full of viewers wipes away tears, rustles popcorn, and observes in awe as the scene closes with a slow chiming song.
+As the sun fades on screen over a small boat floating upon the water, the audience wipes away tears, rustles popcorn and observes in awe as the scene closes with a slow chiming song.
 One lone viewer claps in admiration and wonder as the credits roll.
-Movies are, no doubt, a beautiful art form, put together by fusing a conglomeration of moving parts, people, and ideas.
+Movies are, no doubt, a beautiful art form, put together by fusing a conglomeration of moving parts, people and ideas.
 In this modern age, the word film—whether a television show or a movie—is synonymous with entertainment.

 Film studies is a unique and incredibly rewarding major.
-There’s nothing quite like watching hours of painstaking artistic and technical work play out on the big screen, and the relationships you can make along the way, as well as the skills you gain, can be very fulfilling.
-If movies are your thing, and the process of making art fascinates you, consider a major in film studies!
+There’s nothing quite like watching hours of painstaking artistic and technical work play out on the big screen.
+The relationships you make along the way, as well as the skills you gain, can be very fulfilling.
+If movies are your thing and the process of making art fascinates you, consider a major in film studies!